videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/features/join-screen.md

   - video sdk prebuilt
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: join-meeting
+slug: join-screen
 ---

-# Join Meeting
+# Join Screen

 After the successful installation of videoSDK prebuilt, the next step is to integrate videoSDK prebuilt features with your webApp.